PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Get new compliance types
 ````````````````````````
-Fetches a list of the consent types which a visitor did not see yet.
+Fetches a list of the consent types that a visitor hasn't seen yet.

 Code::